downlevel/pyqueue_client/README.md

 # PyQueue Client

 A Python library for adding messages to PyQueue with support for both local JSON files and remote PyQueue servers.
+The client now provides structured logging and advanced receive options such as deleting messages on receipt and fetching only unseen items.

 ## Installation